Last revision: 13/03/2023

 In Canada, employees are still expected to report to work in the context of Covid-19.
 However, managers should only consider on-site work if the work meets the definition of critical service and working remotely is not feasible.

-Employees have three specific rights under the Code, Part II, in relation to their health and safety in the workplace:
+Employees have three specific rights under the Code, Part II, in relation to their health and safety in the workplace (and under Provincial occupational health and safety laws):

 How to use this document ?